-8.1.
-The Breach Management Team consists of senior managers led by and in support of the Data Protection Officer (DPO).

-- Vice Principal Finance and Infrastructure / Data Protection Officer - Head of HR - Head of IT - Head of MIS - 8.2.
+- 8.1.
+The Breach Management Team consists of senior managers led by and in support of the Data Protection Officer (DPO). - Clerk to the Corporation / Data Protection Officer - Executive Director, Finance and Estates - Head of HR - Head of IT - Head of MIS - 8.2.
 Duties stated as being carried out by the Data Protection Officer may be delegated to this group, a member of this group or another College manager where appropriate. - 8.3.
 Additional internal staff will be brought in to provide support, advice and expertise depending on the nature and severity of the personal data breach. - 8.4.
 The team will meet following receipt of information regarding a breach.
 Where any member of the team is absent a deputy may be called if appropriate. - 8.5.
 Scheduled meetings will also take place termly to discuss wider issues, suggested procedure or document changes, training issues and to review and report on recent activity.
 Termly reports will be presented to SLT and shared with Governors under 'Risk'.